quii/learn-go-with-tests/integers.md

 ### Testable Examples

 If you really want to go the extra mile you can make [Testable Examples](https://blog.golang.org/examples).
-You will find a lot of examples in the documentation of the standard library.
+You will find many examples in the standard library documentation.

-Often code examples that can be found outside the codebase, such as a readme file often become out of date and incorrect compared to the actual code because threadme examples don't get checked.
+A common fault in software projects is the documentation examples will become out of date and incorrect, because those examples don't get reviewed, since they exist outside the codebase.
+Go's Testable Examples solve this problem.

-Go's Testable Examples are compiled whenever tests are executed.
-Because such examples are validated by the Go compiler, you can be confident documentation examples always reflect code behavior.
+Testable Examples are compiled whenever tests are executed.
+Because such examples are validated by the Go compiler, you can be confident your documentation's examples always reflect current code behavior.

 Testable functions begin with `Example` (much like test functions begin with `Test`), and reside in a package's `_test.go` files, .
 Add the following `ExampleAdd` function to the `adder_test.go` file.